What is ABLE?

 No. While the original law passed in 2014 did stipulate that an individual had to open an account in their state of residency, this provision was eliminated by Congress in 2015.
 This means that regardless of where an individual might live and whether or not their state has decided to establish an ABLE program, they are free to enroll in any state’s program provided that the program is accepting out-of-state residents.

 To determine which state ABLE programs are accepting out-of-state programs, please refer to the individual state pages.
-Examples of state ABLE programs accepting enrollment nationwide include Ohio, Nebraska, and Tennessee.
+Examples of state ABLE programs accepting enrollment nationwide include Ohio, Nebraska, and New York.
 An example of a state ABLE program only accepting in-state residents includes the Florida ABLE United program.

 Will states offer options to invest the savings contributed to an ABLE account?